awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 **Communication with the AWS Cloud**
 + **Outbound messages use QoS 1**

   The core sends messages destined for AWS Cloud targets using QoS 1\.
 AWS IoT Greengrass uses an MQTT message queue to process these messages\.
-If message delivery isn't confirmed by AWS IoT, the message is spooled to be retried later \(unless the queue is full\)\.
+If message delivery isn't confirmed by AWS IoT Core, the message is spooled to be retried later \(unless the queue is full\)\.
 This can help minimize data loss from intermittent connectivity\.

-  For more information, including how to configure a local storage cache that can persist messages destined for AWS Cloud targets, see [MQTT Message Queue for Cloud Targets](#mqtt-message-queue)\.
+  For more information, including how to configure a local storage cache that can persist messages destined for AWS Cloud targets, see [MQTT message queue for cloud targets](#mqtt-message-queue)\.

 + **Inbound messages use QoS 0 \(default\) or QoS 1**

   By default, the core subscribes with QoS 0 to messages from AWS Cloud sources\.
 If you enable persistent sessions, the core subscribes with QoS 1\.
 This can help minimize data loss from intermittent connectivity\.
 To manage the QoS for these subscriptions, you configure persistence settings on the local spooler system component\.

-  For more information, including how to enable the core to establish a persistent session with AWS Cloud targets, see [MQTT Persistent Sessions with AWS IoT](#mqtt-persistent-sessions)\.
+  For more information, including how to enable the core to establish a persistent session with AWS Cloud targets, see [MQTT persistent sessions with AWS IoT Core](#mqtt-persistent-sessions)\.

 **Communication with local targets**
 All local communication uses QoS 0\.
 The core makes one attempt to send a message to a local target, which can be a Greengrass Lambda function, connector, or [connected device](what-is-gg.md#greengrass-devices)\.
 The core doesn't store messages or confirm delivery\.
 Messages can be dropped anywhere between components\.
 Although direct communication between Lambda functions doesn't use MQTT messaging, the behavior is the same\.

-### MQTT Message Queue for Cloud Targets<a name="mqtt-message-queue"></a>
+### MQTT message queue for cloud targets<a name="mqtt-message-queue"></a>

 MQTT messages that are destined for AWS Cloud targets are queued to await processing\.
-Queued messages are processed in first in first out \(FIFO\) order\.
-After a message is processed and published to AWS IoT, the message is removed from the queue\.
+Queued messages are processed in first in, first out \(FIFO\) order\.
+After a message is processed and published to AWS IoT Core, the message is removed from the queue\.

-By default, the AWS IoT Greengrass core stores unprocessed messages destined for AWS Cloud targets in memory\.
+By default, the Greengrass core stores unprocessed messages destined for AWS Cloud targets in memory\.
 You can configure the core to store unprocessed messages in a local storage cache instead\.
 Unlike in\-memory storage, the local storage cache has the ability to persist across core restarts \(for example, after a group deployment or a device reboot\), so AWS IoT Greengrass can continue to process the messages\.
 You can also configure the storage size\.

 AWS IoT Greengrass uses the spooler system component \(the `GGCloudSpooler` Lambda function\) to manage the message queue\.
 You can use the following `GGCloudSpooler` environment variables to configure storage settings\.
 + **GG\_CONFIG\_STORAGE\_TYPE**\.
 The location of the message queue\.
 The following are valid values: